Skip to main content

 Why Choose All Well for Loft Conversions in Battersea?

 Battersea's Victorian terraces are perfect for dormer loft conversions.
-The pitched roofs give you enough standing height for a proper bedroom with en-suite, and adding that extra floor turns a two-bed into a three-bed — which in Battersea can add £100,000-£150,000 to your property value.
+The pitched roofs give you enough standing height for a proper bedroom with en-suite, and adding that extra floor turns a two-bed into a three-bed.
 We build the dormer, fit the staircase, install the en-suite, and handle all the Building Control paperwork so you don't have to chase anyone.

 Every project comes with a fixed-price contract, single project manager, and full certification including Building Control sign-off.